Tips and tricks Best practice guides, FAQ & more

 The SAP building blocks are used to interact with SAP GUI with lighting fast speed and precision.

 SAP GUI is a complex application with hundreds of different user interface controls and actions that can be performed.
-Leapwork's dedicated SAP GUI building blocks make it very easy to automate SAP GUI with its four building blocks:
+Leapwork's dedicated SAP GUI building blocks make it very easy to automate SAP GUI with its Eight building blocks:

 The “Start SAP” block is used open SAP GUI, connect to any named environment or connection string and perform a login, either with a username and password combination or single sign-on (Active Directory).